 The pups that are born in such conditions are in most cases unhealthy and carrying a plethora of genetically inheritable health conditions.

 Another red flag is when you meet the breeder, and he seems like he doesn’t know much about the breed or isn’t interested in offering advice on the whole puppy choosing process.

 In this case, you are dealing with a backyard breeder that just wants to cash in some money on his dog and doesn’t want to spend the profit on high-quality food for the pups, not to mention health tests for parents.

 His pups might be healthy in the beginning, and might not even have complicated genetic health issues, but they will most likely not fit the breed standard when their temperament is concerned and you just might end up with a stubborn, aggressive dog.

 A reputable breeder, on the other hand, will be very welcoming and will tell you everything there is about the breed.

-Also, without even asking him, in fact, that will be the first thing he does, he will show you the complete medical history of the entire bloodline.
+Also, without even asking him that will be the first thing he does, he will show you the complete medical history of the entire bloodline.